Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Experiments

 \section{Experiments}

 We evaluate weight-space safety projection on both a toy regression problem and a constrained control task.
-The experiments are designed to answer two core questions: \begin{itemize} \item \textbf{Robustness to harmful supervision.} Can the proposed projection reject unsafe (harmful) demonstrations while still enabling meaningful task improvement? \item \textbf{Safety preservation during learning.} In a control setting, does the learned policy remain stabilizing throughout training, and does the backward reachable set $\mathcal{R}_{\pi_\theta}(\mathcal{X}_f)$ stay nondecreasing? \end{itemize} The policy $\pi_\theta$ is parameterized by the architecture in Fig.~\ref{fig:architecture}, and training pipeline follows Algorithm~\ref{alg:S-CPO}.
+The experiments are designed to answer two main questions: \begin{itemize} \item \textbf{Robustness to harmful supervision.} Can the proposed projection reject harmful updates while still making meaningful progress on the learning objective?